Shame (Monrose song)

 "Shame" is a song by all-female German pop group Monrose, recorded for the band's debut studio album, Temptation (2006).
 It was written by Christian Ballard, Tim Hawes, Pete Kirtley and Andrew Murray, while joint production was helmed by British production teams Jiant and Snowflakers.
 Set against a heavy drum pattern and computerized synths sounds, "Shame" is a piano ballad arranged as a mid-tempo with pop and R&B influences.
 The song's lyrics are about the breakdown of a relationship with a man, with the protagonist blaming her own mistakes, including her ongoing call for independence, for their separation.

-The song was released as the band's debut single on 1 December 2006 in German-speaking Europe, following the trio's formation on the fifth series finale of the reality talent contest Popstars two weeks prior.
-A "smash hit", it debuted and peaked at number one in Austria, Germany and Switzerland, where it became one of the best-selling singles of the year, resulting in a sales total of 200,000 copies Europe-wide, and the most-downloaded track since the introduction of the legal digital download charts in Germany in 2004.
+The song was released as the band's debut single on 1 December 2006 in German-speaking Europe, following the trio's formation on the fifth series finale of the reality talent contest Popstars – Neue Engel braucht das Land two weeks prior.
+A smash hit, it debuted and peaked at number one in Austria, Germany and Switzerland, where it became one of the best-selling singles of the year, resulting in a sales total of 200,000 copies Europe-wide, and the most-downloaded track since the introduction of the legal digital download charts in Germany in 2004.
 "Shame" also reached the top ten on the official airplay charts in the Czech Republic and Slovenia, and on a composite European Hot 100 Singles chart respectively.

-Release
+Background

+"Shame" was written and produced by Tim Hawes and Pete Kirtley from British production team Jiant along with Christian Ballard and Andrew Murray from production duo Snowflakers.
+While not specifically written for Monrose, it was one of several songs which the six remaining finalists of the fifth installment of Popstars recorded for their debut album Temptation in October 2006.
+Recording took place at the Weryton Studios in Munich.
+A live solo version of "Shame," performed by finalist and eventual band member Bahar Kızıl, was premiered on 16 November 2006 on the second-last episode of Popstars – Neue Engel braucht das Land.